metasfresh/metasfresh-documentation/_tests_collection/Testcase_#111.md

 1. Create a purchase order for G000X

-2. Create an orderLine for this order:
+2. Create an orderLine for this order, using batch entry:
     * Select product P0001
     * => OK: The default TU is automatically selected, but you can also select the other TU